raokrutarth/go-performance/README.md

 ## Prereqs

-- Docker v??
+- Docker
+- docker-compose
-- Docker-compose v??
+- GNU Make
-- ability to run make file

 ## Usage

 **Supported targets**

-`test-file` [TODO]
+`Go Benchmark test`

-Given a _test.go file containing a Benchmark...() function, run the benchmark as a binary and dump pprof profiles.
+Given a package containing _test.go file containing at least one Benchmark...() function, run all benchmarks as a binary and dump pprof profiles.

-`package`
+`package main`

 Given a go package with a main() function, run the application on the container.
-__Can import the telemetry package APIs to expose internal Golang runtime statistics or export internal numbers to the grafana dashboard.__

-`file` [TODO]

-Given a go file/package with a main() function, run the application on the container.
 __Can import the telemetry package APIs to expose internal Golang runtime statistics or export internal numbers to the grafana dashboard.__

 ### Benchmarking `_test.go` files